Anatomizing Deep Learning Inference in Web Browsers: Results of Inference Performance Measurement

-As for \textit{warmup latency}, the in-browser warmup latency of TF.js is 0.4-1.0$\times$ of the latency of TF (Table~\ref{tab:e2e-tfjs-wasm} vs. \ref{tab:e2e-native-all}); while the gap is 1.0-20.5$\times$ for ORT.js and ORT (Table~\ref{tab:e2e-ort-wasm} vs. \ref{tab:e2e-native-all}).
-TF suffers from a more severe cold-start issue across all models compared to TF.js.
-This is because of the large library size of TF (more than 980MB), while the library size of TF.js is only 3MB.
-Since memory allocation is not influenced by underlying hardware characteristics, the warmup latency gap between the browser and the native is not as significant as the gap in prediction latency.
-We find that warmup latency is 1.2-2.3$\times$ of the average prediction latency for TF.js (Table~\ref{tab:e2e-tfjs-wasm}); while the gap is 1.0-1.8$\times$ for ORT.js (Table~\ref{tab:e2e-ort-wasm}).
+TF suffers from higher warmup latency across all models compared to TF.js.
+This is because loading all necessary components, such as the compute graph engine, of TF for model inference requires more than 980MB of random access memory (RAM) size, while the library size of TF.js is only 3MB, indicating that the RAM size will not exceed 3MB.
+During the warmup stage, the primary tasks include allocating memory for inference and initializing execution.

+Since memory allocation is not influenced by underlying system software and hardware instruction characteristics, the warmup latency gap between the browser and the native is not as significant as the gap in prediction latency.
+When comparing the warmup latency with the prediction latency, we find that warmup latency is 1.2-2.3$\times$ of the average prediction latency for TF.js (Table~\ref{tab:e2e-tfjs-wasm}); while the gap is 1.0-1.8$\times$ for ORT.js (Table~\ref{tab:e2e-ort-wasm}).
 Warmup additional overhead primarily arises from memory allocation in Wasm.
 After the warmup stage, the frameworks maintain the allocated memory for efficiency.
 The cold start issue is less severe in ORT.js compared to TF.js.
-This is primarily because ORT.js optimizes the model graph, reducing the frequency of memory allocations.
+This is primarily because ORT.js optimizes the computation graph, reducing the frequency of memory allocations.
 Additionally, ORT.js leverages an Arena memory pool for further optimization~\cite{ort, ortjs}.